 One agent, in a response which covered all Member States, suggests that there is a general tendency for most Member States, and in particular the United Kingdom, to make "excessive requests for details relating to claim validation and submission, detailed and impractical requests on incurred expenses.
 Requests are often not proportional to the detail being verified and are excessively onerous when considering substance over form".

-Across all the agents who responded to the survey, the three most common expense types for which additional information is requested are "accommodation", "other", "food, drinks and restaurant services" and "fuel".
+Across all the agents who responded to the survey, the three most common expense types for which additional information is requested are accommodation, other (category 10) and food, drinks and restaurant services/fuel expenses.

 Common issues faced by businesses